 - Have a dance party.
 We turn on Alexa and the girls are happy campers, dancing their little hearts out.
 If Bart and I join the fun, they’re extra delighted.

 - Watch a YouTube drawing video.
-My sister introduced my girls to this a few months ago and they LOVE spending 20 minutes learning to draw something new.
+My sister Merrick introduced my girls to Art Hub for Kids a few years ago and they LOVE spending 20 minutes learning to draw something new.

 - Make a leaf rubbing.
 Our neighborhood has a million trees, so it’s fun for the girls to collect a variety of leaves and then put them under a piece of paper and rub the paper with crayons to make an imprint.
 Plus, it’s a nice activity to use up those crayon bits that aren’t that fun to color with anymore.